-The investigator should report the following problems to HREC 1 or 2: 6.4.4.1.1 Within 7 calendar days after first becoming aware thereof: Unanticipated problems that increase the risk of harm to research participants and/or others;

-- Fatal and life-threatening, unexpected adverse event and/or adverse drug reaction which, in investigator's opinion, are related (or possibly related) to the research; - Any other event and/or adverse drug reaction which, in the investigator's opinion, could have serious negative consequences for research participants, research team members, the project as a whole, or the university; and/or - New information that may alter the balance of risks and benefits in a study, for example an individual case report and/or a major safety finding from another source (including but not limited to an unfavourable DSMB report and/or publication of results from another study) that may warrant consideration of substantive changes in the overall conduct of the research. - A standard reporting form for drug related SAEs must be completed and submitted, if applicable, and should be attached to a more detailed narrative if the event occurred at the investigator's site.
+- 6.4.4.1.1.1 Unanticipated problems that increase the risk of harm to research participants and/or others; - 6.4.4.1.1.2 Fatal and life-threatening, unexpected adverse event and/or adverse drug reaction which, in investigator's opinion, are related (or possibly related) to the research; - 6.4.4.1.1.3 Any other event and/or adverse drug reaction which, in the investigator's opinion, could have serious negative consequences for research participants, research team members, the project as a whole, or the university; and/or - 6.4.4.1.1.4 New information that may alter the balance of risks and benefits in a study, for example an individual case report and/or a major safety finding from another source (including but not limited to an unfavourable DSMB report and/or publication of results from another study) that may warrant consideration of substantive changes in the overall conduct of the research. - 6.4.4.1.1.5 A standard reporting form for drug related SAEs must be completed and submitted, if applicable, and should be attached to a more detailed narrative if the event occurred at the investigator's site.
 Other adverse events can be briefly summarised in a letter.